TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 ![switch_edge_condition](img/switch_edge_condition.png)

-Eeach edge outgoing from `Switch` node has a boolean expression attached to it; if the expression evaluates to true the record is allowed to pass through this edge.
-Record go to the first output with matching condition. *Order of matching outgoing edges is not guaranteed.*
+Each edge outgoing from `Switch` node has a boolean expression attached to it; if the expression evaluates to true the record is allowed to pass through this edge.
+Record goes to the first output with matching condition. *Order of matching outgoing edges is not guaranteed.*

 ![switch_edge_default](img/switch_edge_default.png)